Cesarsk/Android-App-Say_it/README.md

 Don't waste your time searching for ways to improve your skills, just do it!

 **Say It! will allow you to:**
-- *Listen to the correct pronunciation of a word (thanks to Google's Synthesizer) in Both American and British English;*
+- *Listen to the correct pronunciation of a word (thanks to Google's Synthesizer) in Both American and British English*
-- *Read the IPA (International Phonetic Alphabet) of the word you're looking for;*
+- *Read the IPA (International Phonetic Alphabet) of the word you're looking for*
-- *Record your pronunciation and listen to it every morning;*
+- *Record your pronunciation and compare it to the original one*
 - *Add to your favorite list the word you need to practice the most so you can easily retrieve it every day*
 - *Don't know which word you should practice?
 Practice our Word of the Day!*
+- *And many other features...*

 We're three Italian students trying to bring something new to people.